 (b) a reference to a State shall be read as including a reference to the Northern Territory; and

-(c) a reference to the Supreme Court of a State shall be read as a reference to the Supreme Court of the State, or of one of the States, in which the petroleum pool is wholly or partly situated.
+(c) a reference to the Supreme Court of a State shall be read as a reference to the Supreme Court of the State, or of one of the States, in which the petroleum pool or geothermal resources area is wholly or partly situated.

 [Section 7A inserted by No. 12 of 1990 s.
-7.]
+7; amended by No. 35 of 2007 s.
+8.]

 8. Position on the Earth’s surface